ni/ams-capabilities/PAtools Integration README.md

         * NI_RMX412x_Main.UB.Header: Enter a name you want to display in the Userbox, e.g. "NI_RMX412X"

     4.2 In the "NI_RMX412X_MULTIL.TAB" table (NI_RMX412X_system/userbox)
-        * NI_RMX412x_UB_ModuleDescription.CA.TXT: Enter for each language a name you want to display at the bottom of the Userbox, e.g. "NI_RMX412X"
+        * NI_RMX412x_UB_ModuleDescription.CA.TXT: For each language, enter a name you want to display at the bottom of the Userbox, e.g. "NI_RMX412X"

     4.3 In the "NI_RMX412X_Version" Variables group (NI_RMX412X_system/version)
         * NI_RMX412x_Version: 1.0.0 (enter a version you would like to start with, 1.0.0 is an example here)

-    4.4 In the PAbasic "NI_RMX412X_Version" adapt the content so you give the information when you created that module, who did create it (in the example it is "BTO") and which template version you used, e.g. like that:
+    4.4 In the PAbasic "NI_RMX412X_Version" adapt the content so you give the following information: when you created that module, who created it (in the example it is "BTO"), and which template version you used, e.g. like that:

     ![Version](docs/img/version.png)